Authentic Slow Cooker Birria (Birria de Res)

 - Boneless Beef Chuck Roast: Since Doรฑa Angelaโs recipe called for slow-cooking meat, I opted for chuck roast.
 Itโs relatively inexpensive and has lots of connective tissue, which makes it a tough cut at first, but slow cooking turns it deliciously fork-tender.
 Youโre also welcome to use beef shank or even beef short ribs, though the latter are quite expensive.

-- Garlic: Youโll want fresh garlic cloves for the best flavor.
+- Onion and Garlic: I used white, but yellow would also work fine.
+Youโll want fresh garlic cloves for the best flavor.

 - Bay Leaves: Itโs kind of wild how much flavor a few little leaves can impart.
 I recommend buying them from your local Latin American grocer; they are generally much cheaper since they are packed in plastic bags rather than glass jars.

-- Dried Oregano: If possible, reach for Mexican oregano rather than Mediterranean.
+- Dried Mexican Oregano: If possible, reach for Mexican oregano rather than Mediterranean.
 If you donโt have any on hand, dried marjoram is the closest substitute.

 How to Make Birria de Res in a Slow Cooker